Wisconsin Shipwreck Coast National Marine Sanctuary

-The Wisconsin Shipwreck Coast National Marine Sanctuary is one of 15 United States National Marine Sanctuaries administered by the National Oceanic and Atmospheric Administration (NOAA), an agency of the United States Department of Commerce; NOAA co-manages the sanctuary jointly with the State of Wisconsin.
+The Wisconsin Shipwreck Coast National Marine Sanctuary is a national marine sanctuary administered by the National Oceanic and Atmospheric Administration (NOAA), an agency of the United States Department of Commerce; NOAA co-manages the sanctuary jointly with the State of Wisconsin.
 It is located in Lake Michigan along the coast of Wisconsin.
-It was created in 2021 to protect shipwrecks considered nationally important archaeological resources.
+It was created in 2021 as the 15th national marine sanctuary and protects shipwrecks considered nationally important archaeological resources.

 Description

 The Wisconsin Shipwreck Coast National Marine Sanctuary covers approximately 726 square nautical miles (962 sq mi; 2,490 km^{2}) in Lake Michigan off Wisconsin's Ozaukee, Sheboygan, Manitowoc, and Kewaunee counties.
 It includes approximately 82 mi of Wisconsin′s coast and lies entirely within the state waters of Wisconsin, extending approximately 7 to 16 mi from the coast.
 Principal cities along the coast include Port Washington, Sheboygan, Manitowoc, and Two Rivers, Wisconsin.